 Since Seekers Church came into being in 1976, several policies have been developed by the Stewards to guide how the budget will be developed.
 Each year, recommendations for the budget are drafted by the Financial Oversight Group (FOG) based on information gathered from the community.
 The Seekers Church budget is approved by the Stewards in the late fall for the following calendar year.

-Financial administration is provided by our Treasurer in consultation with the FOG.
-The treasurer receives a stipend from Seekers to compensate her for her time and effort.
+Financial administration is provided by our bookkeeper, in consultation with FOG and the Treasurer.
+The bookkeeper receives a stipend from Seekers to compensate her for her time and effort.

 The Stewards have established a guideline that we will commit about as much of the annual budget to support for mission as we spend on the internal needs of the community.
 Currently about half of the gifts we receive from our offerings are distributed to international and domestic organizations or through the Seekers’ Holy Spirit Fund to people in need.
 Seekers also supports some groups that use our space by covering the cost of their use.

 Recipients of Seekers funds are groups or organizations in which one or more member of Seekers has invested time and energy or has direct, first-hand knowledge.
 Suggestions for mission giving are welcomed from all Seekers.
 After the budget figures for the domestic and international giving categories have been approved by Stewards, two groups made up of all Seekers who care to participate in the decision-making meetings determine how the funds will be distributed in each of the two categories.